 There has been no recall of Glyphosate to date.

-However, research has tied this weed killer to several cancers, including non-Hodgkins lymphoma.
+However, research has tied this weed killer to several cancers, including one called non-Hodgkins lymphoma.

 In a 2019 study and risk assessment, researchers determined that high exposure to Glyphosate increased the risk of non-Hodgkin lymphoma by 41 percent .